curriei/ontology/README.md

             -- In Canonical.java, we have a separate method for each attribute in the relation for computing the canonical classes.
             -- For example, for the disease attribute in clinicaltrials table, we have a method findCanonicalDisease() that computes the canonical class for the disease attribute.

+        -- Run the file OFDSynonyms.java

+    2. Ontology Inheritance Algorithm:

+        -- EquivalenceListofList.java and Canonical.java are the supporting files for OFDISA algorithm for computing equivalence and canonical classes.

+        -- IO.Java: This is the file where the ontology graph is built.
+This is where the value of threshold is set in the variabel "THRESHOLD".

+        -- OntologyISA.java - This is the file which computes the list of ancestors for each node and then computes the Least Common Ancestor for each node in the graph.

+        -- In the Graph folder, there is a class called Traversal.java that traverses the tree in BFS fashion.

+        -- Create these files and then run the main program OFDISA.java

 ## Datasets used: